-Although Ibogaine is exceptionally effective for opiate and heroin withdrawal, it can also be an effective solution for those struggling with other strong addictions.
+Although ibogaine is exceptionally effective for treating opiate and heroin withdrawal, it can also be an effective solution for those struggling with other strong addictions.

-This applies to those considering Ibogaine as a treatment for addictions to alcohol, methamphetamine, Adderall, crack, cocaine, or other non-opiate based addictions.
+This applies to those considering ibogaine as a treatment for addictions to alcohol, methamphetamines, Adderall, crack, cocaine, or other non-opiate based addictions.

-- The second is during the psychedelic experience, where the Ibogaine helps many addicts find the truth about their life and uniquely face their past.
+- The second is during the psychedelic experience, where the ibogaine helps many addicts find the truth about their lives and uniquely face their pasts.

 In the past, Experience Ibogaine has seen impressive results when treating addicts who are struggling with these types of addictions.
-However, these results are varied—often based on the individual and what they are trying to get out of their personal Ibogaine treatment experience.
+However, these results vary—often based on the individual patients and what they’re trying to get out of their personal ibogaine treatment experience.

 Individual Drug Protocol

-Ibogaine cannot be taken while these drugs are in the system, or if the liver is not functioning correctly.
+Ibogaine cannot be taken while these drugs are in the system or if the liver isn’t functioning correctly.